How To Build A DFS Bankroll: 5 Small-Budget Tips

 - Use it to study, even if you build your own.
 The Sims are a great way to see which players look strong on a given slate and what good lineups actually look like, so they sharpen your own builds either way.

 Stop guessing which builds hold up.
-The Stokastic Sims do the simulation work for you and surface the lineups that graded out profitable, with exposure controls so you can shape a small slate of entries the way you want.
-Code BUILDROLL10 takes 10% off your first Stokastic+ payment: Get Stokastic+.
+The Stokastic Sims do the simulation work for you and rank the lineups by simulated ROI and cash rate, with exposure controls so you can shape a small slate of entries the way you want.
+Code BUILDROLL10 takes 10% off your first Stokastic Sims plan: Unlock the Sims.

 Tip 5: Scale Into The Full Sims For High Volume

-Once you have built up a roll and you are playing real volume or higher stakes, the full Stokastic Sims become the most powerful piece of the toolkit.
+Once you have built up a roll and you are playing real volume or higher stakes, the full Stokastic Sims become the highest-leverage tool in the kit, because contest-level simulation only pays for itself once you are entering enough lineups to act on it.
 This is where you graduate to once the budget can support it.

-The workflow starts by generating your lineups: the Sims can build a large field for you (up to 10,000 lineups on the highest package), or you can upload a set of your own from an outside source.
+The workflow starts by generating your lineups: the Sims can build a large lineup pool for you, depending on your package and sport, or you can upload a set of your own from an outside source.
 Either way, you then run those lineups through the Contest Sims at the contest level.
 The Contest Sims simulate the contest tens of thousands of times and tell you precisely how each lineup performed across those runs: which builds posted the highest ROI, which cashed most often, and more.
 Every DFS lever you care about is baked into the simulation: projections, ownership, and correlation.
-As an added layer, the Post-Contest Sims show you which lineups had the best expected ROI once the full field of entries is known.
+Once the full field of entries is known, you can re-run the simulation to see which of your lineups had the best expected ROI against the actual field.

 For a player grinding high volume, that is the difference between hoping your builds are good and seeing how they are likely to finish before you ever pay an entry fee.
-The full lineup of tools and packages lives on the Stokastic pricing page, and live projections and ownership for your sport live in the DataHub.
+The full lineup of tools and packages lives on the Stokastic pricing page, and the same DFS projections, ownership and stacks that feed the Sims live in the DataHub for NFL β if you want to understand what is under the hood, our guide to how we build NFL DFS projections shows the inputs.

 How The Five Tips Fit A Small Budget